Razmo99/SnipeITMaintEmails/README.md

 - LOG_SAVE_LOCATION {string} # Location to save log file
     - This can be just a file name i.e "snipeit_maint_emails.log" or the full directory path "/app/storage/snipeit_maint_emails.log"
  - DEBUG {bool} # logging level
+    - Runs the job immediately on launch to make it quicker to resolve errors

  _If no "save locations" are specified default names will be used and files will be placed in the working dir of the app_